Glossary of Concordium Terms#

 See identity provider.

-An object issued by the Identity Provider to the user which allows the user to prove to third parties that their real life identity has been verified by a trusted third party.
+An object issued by the identity provider to the user which allows the user to prove to third parties that their real life identity has been verified by a trusted third party.

 A person or organization that performs off-chain identification of users.
 Users are required to obtain an identity object from an identity provider in order to open an account on the Concordium Platform.